 E In his book, Why We Sleep, Walker also says that night owls and early birds may have evolved to be this way.
 He explains that many years ago when we lived in hunter-gatherer tribes, having a mix of night owls and early birds meant that more people would have been awake more of the time to protect the group, and therefore the tribe would have been more likely to survive.
 Our sleep cycles do change with age, however.
 The natural cycle of teenagers is to go to bed later and wake up later, and then, as we get older, this cycle gets earlier and earlier.
 Given how important sleep is, Walker suggests that perhaps schools and employers should consider these facts when designing schedules.

-F Most people need 7-9 hours’ sleep per night, according to Walker, yet two thirds of us get less than this, and there is a price to pay for this sleep deprivation: if you don’t get enough sleep, you will be more forgetful and have problems learning new things, and a constant lack of sleep increases the risk of developing diabetes, heart disease and cancer.
+F Most people need 7-9 hours’ sleep per night, according to Walker.
+However, two thirds of us get less than this, and there is a price to pay for this sleep deprivation, he says.
+If you don’t get enough sleep, you will be more forgetful and have problems learning new things, and a constant lack of sleep increases the risk of developing diabetes, heart disease and cancer.
 Walker considers sleep to be so important that he has started requesting that doctors prescribe it to patients.

 G So how do you ensure that you get a good night’s sleep?
 Walker is against the use of sleeping tablets or alcohol, but at the back of his book he offers 12 tips for sleeping better.
 These include going to bed and waking up at the same time every day, sleeping in a cool room, doing regular exercise (but not before bed), spending some time outside in natural sunlight each day, and avoiding caffeine in the afternoon or evening – it can take up to 8 hours for the effects of that cup of coffee to wear off.

-H There are other techniques out there that claim to help you to fall asleep, but I’m not sure about the efficacy of these (I’ve tried both of the following, and sometimes I fell asleep straight away, sometimes I didn’t).
-The 4-7-8 breathing technique is one that is quite popular and simple: inhale through your nose for 4 seconds, hold your breath for 7 seconds, and then exhale through your mouth for 8 seconds, and repeat 4 times.
-According to Medical Daily, if you practise this for 2 months, you will be able to fall asleep within a minute.
+H There are some other techniques to help with sleep, and a popular one of these is the 4-7-8 breathing technique from Dr Andrew Weil.
+It’s a quick way to achieve a calm state, and it might help you to fall asleep.
+It’s quite simple: inhale through your nose for 4 seconds, hold your breath for 7 seconds, and then exhale through your mouth for 8 seconds – do that 4 times.
+It may need practice, but, according to Medical Daily, if you practise it for 2 months, you will be able to fall asleep within a minute.

 Matching Information & Summary Completion.